Chevelleboyer/DataStructuresHandbook/deque.md

 ![Image of Deque in Memory](images/deque.jpg)

-\[The two pointers will increase or decrease by one accordingly whenever an item is enqueued or dequeued from the the deque.
-Notice that the \]
+\[The two pointers will increase or decrease by one accordingly whenever an item is enqueued or dequeued from the the deque.\]

 # Operations